path

 OptionExplanation

-TYPEPath will expand with both outgoing and incoming relationships of this type.
+TYPEPath will expand with either outgoing or incoming relationships of this type.

 <TYPEPath will expand with incoming relationships of this type.